haskellfoundation/error-message-index/message-index/messages/GHC-90973/index.md

 ---

 An *Export List* of a Haskell module identifies the entities (functions, types, etc.) to be exported by a module declaration.
-The syntax for export lists is describe in the [section 5.2](https://www.haskell.org/onlinereport/modules.html) of the **Haskell 98 Language and Libraries** report.
+The syntax for export lists is described in the [section 5.2](https://www.haskell.org/onlinereport/modules.html) of the **Haskell 98 Language and Libraries** report.
 Apart from exporting individual functions and data types, the specification also allows you to re-export entire modules as in this example:

 ```haskell
 module My.List.Reexport (module Data.List) where